Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

-There are two other types of plots implemented for \class{twinstim} objects: \code{intensityplot} for fitted intensity curves, and \code{checkResidualProcess} to investigate the goodness of fit.
-Figure~\ref{fig:imdepifit_Gaussian_intensityplot_time} shows the temporal \code{intensityplot} $\hat\lambda_g(t) = \sum_{k=1}^2 \int_{\bm{W}} \hat\lambda(\bm{s},t,k) \dif \bm{s}$, i.e., the fitted ground intensity aggregated over space and both types, which can be produced by the following code: \begin{Schunk} \begin{Sinput} R> intensityplot(imdepifit_powerlaw, aggregate = "time", types = 1:2, tgrid = 501) \end{Sinput} \end{Schunk} Note that this represents a realization of a stochastic process, since it depends on the occurred cases.
-The estimated endemic intensity was also added to the plot and exhibits strong seasonality and a slow negative trend.
-The proportion of the endemic intensity is rather constant along time since there have not been any major outbreaks.
-This proportion can be visualized by specifying \code{which="endemic proportion"} in the above call.
-Setting \code{aggregate="space"} produces spatial \code{intensityplot}s as in Figure~\ref{fig:imdepifit_Gaussian_intensityplot_space}, which shows the accummulated epidemic proportion by type.
+The estimated endemic intensity component has also been added to the plot.
+It exhibits strong seasonality and a slow negative trend.
+The proportion of the endemic intensity is rather constant along time since no major outbreaks occurred.
+This proportion can be visualized separately by specifying \code{which = "endemic proportion"} in the above call.

+Spatial \code{intensityplot}s can be produced via \code{aggregate = "space"} and require a geographic representation of \code{stgrid}.
+Figure~\ref{fig:imdfit_powerlaw_intensityplot_space} shows the accummulated epidemic proportion by event type.
+It is naturally high in regions with a large number of cases and even more so if the population density is low.
+The function \code{epitest} offers a model-based global test for epidemicity, while \code{knox} and \code{stKtest} implement related classical approaches \citep{meyer.etal2015}.

 \begin{Schunk}

 \end{Schunk}